Stream: Design Space Exploration of Layer-Fused DNNs on Heterogeneous Dataflow Accelerators: Implementation

-In this step, energy, latency, memory utilization and PE utilization of executing individual CNs on each accelerator core are extracted.
-As discussed earlier, multiple DSE frameworks already exist for optimizing the mapping of layer-by-layer workloads onto single-core HW architectures~\cite{Interstellar, Timeloop, ZigZag, GAMMA, CoSA, MindMap}.
-These frameworks model the dataflow in the core and can optimize the temporal data reuse for various hardware costs such as energy, latency, EDP, etc.
+In this step latency performance, energy consumption and memory requirements of executing individual \revv{CTs} on each of the available HDA cores are extracted.
+As discussed in Section~\ref{background_mapping}, multiple DSE frameworks already exist for optimizing the mapping of layer-by-layer workloads onto single-core HW architectures~\cite{Interstellar, Timeloop, ZigZag, GAMMA, CoSA, MindMap}.
+These frameworks model the hardware performance of a layer and optimize the spatial dataflow and temporal mapping for the targeted accelerator, in the form of loop ordering and tiling in the memory hierarchy.

-In this step, the CN loops are therefore fed into such a single-core mapping optimization framework, which returns the optimal intra-core mapping and associated hardware costs.
-As a main objective of this work is to reduce end-to-end latency, an accurate latency estimation is crucial.
-We achieve this by interfacing with the ZigZag framework \cite{ZigZag, LOMA}, which includes an accurate latency modeling of on- and off-loading of data, as well as data stalls due to an insufficient memory bandwidth in the core~\cite{mei2022latency}.

-The CN mapping cost extraction is modular through a HW model parser, such that other single-layer single-core DSE frameworks~\cite{Interstellar, Timeloop, GAMMA} can also be integrated into Stream.